zostay/RakuWAPI/README.md

 The one and only argument passed to the application is an [Associative](Associative) containing the environment.
 The environment variables that MUST be set are defined in section 2.0.1.
 Additional variables are probably defined by your application server, so please see its documentation for details.

 The application MAY store additional values in the environment as it sees fit.
 This allows the application to communicate with a server or middleware or just to store information useful for the duration of the request.
-If the application modifies the environment, the variables set MUST contain a period and SHOULD start with a unique name that is not one of: `psgi.`, `psgix.`, `p6sgi.`, or `p6sgix.` as these are reserved.
+If the application modifies the environment, the variables set MUST contain a period and SHOULD start with a unique name that is not `p6sgi.` or `p6sgix.` as these are reserved.

 ### 2.2.2 The Input Stream